4n0nymou3/cf-vless-config-builder/README_EN.md

 <div align="left" dir="ltr">

-# Tunnel Config Builder (TCB) v5.3
+# Tunnel Config Builder (TCB) v6.0

-A tool for building VLESS and Trojan configs for Cloudflare Workers — no VPS or personal server required
+A tool for building VLESS and Trojan configs for Cloudflare Workers and Cloudflare Pages — no VPS or personal server required

 ## Overview

-Tunnel Config Builder is a web-based tool that lets you build VLESS and Trojan configs at no cost, using only the free Cloudflare Workers service.
-Every step, from creating the Worker to generating the configs, happens right on this page.
+Tunnel Config Builder is a web-based tool that lets you build VLESS and Trojan configs at no cost, using only the free Cloudflare Workers or Cloudflare Pages service.
+Every step, from creating the Worker/Pages project to generating the configs, happens right on this page.

 ## Features

-- Simultaneous support for both VLESS and Trojan protocols on a single Worker — with the option to enable only VLESS, only Trojan, or both at once
+- Simultaneous support for both VLESS and Trojan protocols on a single Worker or Pages project — with the option to enable only VLESS, only Trojan, or both at once
+- **Support for deploying on Cloudflare Pages alongside Cloudflare Workers** — the exact same code runs on both services; for Pages, simply upload the ZIP file containing `_worker.js` through Cloudflare Pages' direct upload option
-- Direct build and download of the Worker file with the Token (VLESS) and Password (Trojan) embedded
+- Direct build and download of the Worker file, or the dedicated Pages ZIP file, both with the Token (VLESS) and Password (Trojan) embedded
 - Automatic UUID and Password generation, or use your own custom values
 - Support for TLS ports: 443, 8443, 2053, 2083, 2087, 2096
 - Support for WebSocket ports without TLS: 80, 8080, 8880, 2052, 2082, 2086, 2095